ARM-software/acle/main/acle.md

   case the `default` version shall be used.
 * Scope for a group of multiversioned functions is the scope of the default version declarations.
-* Dispatiching routines can only be optimized out within the translation unit containing the default implimentation.

 [^fmv-note-names]: For example the `sve_bf16` feature depends on `sve` but it is enough to say `target_version("sve_bf16")` in the code.